eworm-de/routeros-scripts/doc/netwatch-notify.md

 Getting the escaping right may be troublesome.
 Please consider adding a script in `/system/script`, then running that from hook.

-### Count threshould
+### Count threshold

-The count threshould (default is 5 checks) is configurable as well:
+The count threshold (default is 5 checks) is configurable as well:

     /tool/netwatch/add comment="notify, name=example.com, count=10" host=104.18.144.11;